franciscomsilva/cloak/docs/source/index.rst

 Cloak: Tor Pluggable Transport
 =====================================================
-TorCloak was designed to address the challenges posed by state-level adversaries seeking to block access to the Tor anonymity network.
+Cloak was designed to address the challenges posed by state-level adversaries seeking to block access to the Tor anonymity network.
-Implemented as a new Tor pluggable transport, TorCloak offers robust resistance against sophisticated traffic analysis attacks, safeguarding user privacy and enabling anonymous communication.
+Implemented as a new Tor pluggable transport, Cloak offers robust resistance against sophisticated traffic analysis attacks, safeguarding user privacy and enabling anonymous communication.

 .. toctree::